 “In the millennium of the ṛṣis, the Personality of Godhead accepted the third empowered incarnation in the form of Devarṣi Nārada, who is a great sage among the demigods.”

-Supporting shrines within a pilgrimage temple complex are generally of the simple alcove type.
+Supporting shrines within a pilgrimage temple complex are generally of the simple alcove type, as many devotees have probably seen in their travels.
 The Planetarium Temple is so large it has wings and so on, like the Lord Nṛsiṁhadeva Wing, and then various levels, and then down at the bottom in terms of size, there is the humble alcove.
-There’s definitely nothing wrong with humble alcove installations though, since they can be found in practically every important pilgrimage temple.
+There is definitely nothing wrong with humble alcove installations though, since they can be found in practically every important pilgrimage temple.
 Alcoves are probably the most common kind of supporting shrine.

 As far as worship, nothing elaborate is anticipated – this is just a small supporting shrine.
 Perhaps one simple āratika a day, or it could possibly be more as well.
 The idea is not to take anything away from the main āratika programs there in Śrīdhāma Māyāpura, but if anyone wants to attend a small and simple āratika for Nāradaji that happens once a day, then that is something that would be possible.

 For the name of the deity, there is already a Srī Nārada Muni Temple in Dangabere, Karnataka, one of the very few dedicated Nārada Muni temples in India (although supporting shrines of Nārada Muni are doubtless more common).
-However, another name for Nāradaji is “Ṛṣirāja,” or “King of the Ṛṣis,” which we will propose as the name of the deity.
-Whether a humble supporting alcove shrine gets its own name is perhaps a reasonable question, and if it does, we will propose “Ṛṣirāja Mandir” as the formal Sanskrit name.
+However, another name for Nāradaji is “Ṛṣirāja,” or “King of the Ṛṣis,” which we will propose as the name of the Deity, and the shrine can be known as “Ṛṣirāja Mandir.”

 Location

 There is one verse, in the Garuḍa Purāṇa, Ācāra Kāṇḍa 135… which says that Nāradaji should be worshipped in the south-east direction.
-So we will propose that the Alcove Shrine be situated, if possible, in the south-eastern quadrant of the Planetarium Temple.
+So we will propose that the Chatrī Shrine be situated in the south-eastern Chatrī Tower of the Planetarium Temple.

 Budget

-This is simply a small alcove shrine, and so we will propose an initial budget of $40,000.
+This is simply a small supporting shrine, and so we will propose an initial budget of $40,000.

 Spiritual Benefits